Adamz99s/Food.my/README.md

 - Consult the Laravel documentation for more information on integrating Node.js and npm with your Laravel project.

 With Node.js added to the setup, you should now have a comprehensive development environment ready for Laravel application development.
 If you encounter any issues or have questions about integrating Node.js with your Laravel project, refer to the documentation or seek assistance from the developer community.

+### TASK PROGRESSION
+- Unable to complete the task due to time constraints but feel free validate my work, Thank You for this Opportunity!.